 If you aren’t familiar with the startup ecosystem, but have heard news about Uber and Facebook going public, you might have heard the term “venture capitalist,” but really don’t know what that is.
 So what exactly is a venture capitalist?

 Venture capitalists (VCs) are specific types of private equity investors that invest capital into high growth potential companies for an equity stake in said companies.
 These private companies are generally high-risk early stage companies that do not have access to traditional forms of capital.
-Venture capitalists invest in these high-risk companies because there is generally massive profits at stake if these companies become major successes.
+Venture capitalists invest in these high-risk companies.
+This is because there is generally massive profits at stake if these companies become a major successes.
 It goes without saying, but venture capitalists and the firms they are a part of are accredited investors.

 Because of the JOBS Act, you too can act as an venture capitalists for startups you believe in.
 VC or not, signup for KingsCrowd here to access the best analysis and research on the online private markets.

 About: Francis vu